 Line 5: Get all the data on the sheet using the getDataRange() method and store it in data.

 Here’s what the contents of data looks like.

-Line 10: Now, let’s get the questions and add all of the in one go to an array called questions.
-We do this by get the range of cells from row 2, column 2, up until the last column, which is the number we just worked out in numOfQs.
+Line 10: Now, let’s get the questions and add all of them in one go to an array called questions.
+We do this by getting the range of cells from row 2, column 2, up until the last column, which is the number we just worked out in numOfQs.
 Remember to get the values in those cells.